Canon G15 announcement And Release Date

 It took a while for Canon to announce the replacement for the premium compact camera known as the Canon g12.
 The Canon Powershot G15 camera was released in September, 2012, exactly 2 years after the release of the Canon G12.

-OPTICAL VIEWFINDER.
+- OPTICAL VIEWFINDER.
 I am old-school so I really like the ability to look through a real optical viewfinder and not at the LCD screen to compose a photograph.
 The Canon g15 has the real optical-zooming viewfinder.

-RAW.
+- RAW.
 Shooting in "raw" mode gives you the ability to edit the original photos in several different ways, including compensating for exposure mistakes.

-MICRO FOCUSING.
+- MICRO FOCUSING.
 Surprising good macro photography results with the manual micro focusing mechanism.